 - Reading metrics explains how to retrieve time series data from custom and built-in metrics using the Stackdriver Monitoring API.
 You can also use metric data in charts and alerts.

 All of these operations on metrics require the Stackdriver Monitoring API v3, and are illustrated with examples using the APIs Explorer, C#, Go, Java, Node.js, PHP, Python, and Ruby programming languages.
 For a discussion of concepts underlying metrics in Stackdriver Monitoring, see Metrics.

 Before you begin

 Custom metrics are a paid feature of Stackdriver Monitoring and there could be costs for your custom metrics.
 For more information, see Stackdriver Pricing.
 You can try out this and other Stackdriver premium features free for 30 days, when you create a new Stackdriver account.

-Custom metrics reside in Cloud Platform Console projects that are members of a Stackdriver account.
+Custom metrics reside in GCP Console projects that are members of a Stackdriver account.
 Even if you are only browsing the built-in metrics, you need a project to work from: